Bayesian Machine Learning meets Formal Methods: An application to spatio-temporal data: Formal verification for areal spatio-temporal data

-Inference is performed using MCMC methods.
-The CAR-AR models are Gaussian state space models where the full conditional distributions of the parameters have a closed form, so a Gibbs sampler can be employed.
-A rough outline of the samplers is given below: \begin{enumerate} \item For CAR-AR-BNP: The marginalized sampler together with the reuse algorithm in \cite{favaro2013mcmc} is implemented for sampling the cluster assignments and the unique values of the cluster parameters \citep[cf.][]{modelac, mozdzen2022}. \item The unique values of the regression coefficients are sampled from the full conditional. \item To sample the spatio-temporal random effects $w_{i,t}$ efficiently from an $I\times T$ multivariate normal distribution, we exploit the sparsity of the spatial precision matrix \citep[cf.][]{knorr-held2002, mccausland2011simulation, banerjee2017}. \item Parameters $\rho$ and $\xi$ are sampled from a truncated normal distribution on the intervals $[0,1]$ and $[-1,1]$, respectively. \item Variance parameters $\tau^2$ and $\sigma^2$ are sampled from the respective conjugate full conditional posterior distribution. \end{enumerate}

-\section{Crowdedness requirements}
+\subsection{Crowdedness requirements}

-\subsection{Informal specification of requirements}
+\subsubsection{Informal specification of requirements}

-In this section, we propose some informal properties that the crowdedness level in the city grid should satisfy in order to robustly withstand critical events.
+In this section, we propose some informal properties that the crowdedness level in a big city should satisfy to robustly withstand critical events.
 Let $c$ represent a crowdedness threshold for all the areas of the city.
 Note, however, that the framework can accommodate for, e.g., area-specific threshold values.
 We restrict ourselves to a universal $c$ for the sake of simplicity in the exposition.
 This threshold would typically be known to the decision-maker and would correspond to the maximum value for which a certain location would still be considered uncrowded.
 Moreover, let $h_\varphi$ be a time step in the future to be used in a property or requirement~$\varphi$.
-As in the previous section, we assume that we train our Bayesian model using data up to time $t < T$.

-Given that the measure of crowdedness we are employing is derived from mobile phone data, one possible stakeholder of our proposed framework is a telecommunications company, which would like to have a predictive alert system to ensure that their mobile network does not get overcrowded.
-The following three properties could be of interest to the telecommunications company: